 8. Put Santa’s little helpers to work

-Pinterest is a social media network that allows users to share images associated with projects, themes, products and services.
+Pinterest and Instagram are social media networks that allow users to share images associated with projects, themes, products and services.
 Here, you can discover and pull together new ideas by browsing pictures others have posted.

-Being a highly visual platform by nature, Pinterest is the perfect source of inspiration for Christmas-themed visual merchandising ideas.
+Being a highly visual format by nature, social media is the perfect source of inspiration for Christmas-themed visual merchandising ideas.

 To start, type key terms related to your business into the search box at the top.
 For example, “Christmas display for fashion boutique” or “Christmas store windows.”
-Organise your pin boards relating to the colour scheme and product type.
+Organise your pin boards relating to the colour scheme, theming and product type on Pinterest.
 Browse and pin until you have a couple of solid ideas you can use.